jbx-protocol/juice-docs/docs/dev/extensions/juice-721-delegate/jbtiered721delegatestore.md

 ### numberOfBurnedFor

-The number of tokens that have been burned for each tier.
+Returns the number of tokens belonging to the provided tier and NFT contract which have been burned.
-- _nft The NFT contract to which the burned data belong.
-- _tierId The ID of the tier to get a burned token count for.

 ```solidity
 mapping(address => mapping(uint256 => uint256)) public override numberOfBurnedFor;